Anudeep-CodeSpace/atm_machine_simulation/README.md

 }
 pass[i] = '\0'

-getch() and putch() are included in the conio.h file which i will attach to the repo.
+getch() and putch() are included in the conio.h file whose link i will attach to the repo.
 Paste it in the compiler include path to enjoy some Privacy!!